clairechung/YoutubeAssistant/README.md

 ### Key Insights You'll Discover:

-- **🏆 Top Performers**: Videos with highest engagement and performance scores
+- **Top Performers**: Videos with highest engagement and performance scores
-- **📊 Content Gaps**: Underrepresented categories and formats in your niche
+- **Content Gaps**: Underrepresented categories and formats in your niche
-- **⏰ Best Upload Times**: Optimal days and hours for publishing
+- **Best Upload Times**: Optimal days and hours for publishing
-- **🔥 Commonly Used Hashtags**: Most effective hashtags in your topic area
+- **Commonly Used Hashtags**: Most effective hashtags in your topic area
-- **📈 Engagement Patterns**: What drives likes, comments, and views
+- **Engagement Patterns**: What drives likes, comments, and views

 ## How to Use